 In the United States, cannabis is highly regulated at the state level.
 To our knowledge, over half of the United States of America, plus the District of Columbia, and four territories have legalized cannabis in some form, including recreational use of cannabis in many states.
-Additional states have legalized CBD, low Tetrahydrocannabinol (THC) oils for a limited class of patients.
+Additional states have legalized CBD, low THC oils for a limited class of patients.
 Notwithstanding the permissive regulatory environment of cannabis at the state level, cannabis continues to be categorized as a Schedule I controlled substance under the Controlled Substances Act (codified in 21 U.S.C.A.
 Section 812).
 Under United States federal law, a Schedule I drug is considered to have a high potential for abuse, no accepted medical use in the United States, and a lack of accepted safety for the use of the substance under medical supervision.
 Federal law prohibits commercial production and sale of all Schedule I controlled substances, and as such, cannabis-related activities, including without limitation, the importation, cultivation, manufacture, distribution, sale and possession of cannabis that remain illegal under U.S. federal law.
-It is also illegal to aid or abet such activities or to conspire or attempt to engage in such activities.
-Strict compliance with state and local laws with respect to cannabis may neither absolve the Company of liability under U.S. federal law, nor provide a defense to any federal proceeding brought against the Company.
-An investor's contribution to and involvement in such activities may result in federal civil and/or criminal prosecution, including, but not limited to, forfeiture of his, her or its entire investment, fines and/or imprisonments.
+It is also illegal to aid or abet such activities or to conspire law, nor provide a defense to any federal proceeding brought against the Company.
+An investor's contribution to and involvement in such activities may result in federal law, or riminal prosecution, including, but not limited to, forfeiture of his, her or its entire investment, fines and/or imprisonments.